parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 This is where things get fun.
 Going live is as simple as copying your `/public` folder to your remote `public_html` (or equivalent) folder.
 So your deployment process involves invoking `make build` and uploading these files to your host.

-For this website, I use a simple deploy shell script that looks like this:
+For Neustadt.fr, I use a simple deploy shell script that looks like this:

 ```
 #!/bin/sh